flancian/garden/hope-or-hype-for-art.md

 - got here late
 - [[zoom]] really has very very poor screencast quality it seems?
 I can't even read the text on the screen.
+  - nevermind, it was likely an issue with the first presenter
 - [[jin]] presenting
   - https://webaverse.com/accounts/0x31e4ca4c07aeb731183334532e80e273d34c47af
   - [[webaverse]]